How Much Can You Afford?

 Mortgage lenders typically use the housing expense and debt-to-income ratios to more accurately determine how much you can afford to spend on your mortgage.

-A mortgage lender, a housing counselor, or consumer credit counselor can help you better understand these guidelines.
+A mortgage lender can help you better understand these guidelines.
 Before you talk to a financial professional, you can organize your financial picture by creating a budget.
 Don't forget that you also have to save for the down payment, closing costs, inspections costs, moving, and other related expenses.